Britain's FTSE falls as sterling strengthens after BoE minutes

 Sept 10 Britain's FTSE 100 index fell on Thursday, extending its early losses as sterling strengthened after the Bank of England sounded less concerned than expected about the domestic impact of the turmoil in global markets.

-The central bank's policymakers voted 8-1 to keep interest rates at a record low and judged it too early to decide whether the market upheaval sparked by China will affect Britain much.
-Some also said there was a risk that inflation would rise quicker than forecast.
+The central bank's policymakers voted 8-1 to keep interest rates at a record low and judged it too early to decide whether the market upheaval sparked by China will affect Britain much, and some said there was a risk that inflation would rise quicker than forecast.

-Jeremy Batstone-Carr, market analyst at Charles Stanley, said that that while stocks fell on the news, it made sense for policymakers to bide their time before committing to lower rates for longer.

-"There was enough within the minutes to suggest that the Bank is keeping its powder dry... and perhaps in the coming months it might be prepared to countenance the possibility that China weakness and low commodity prices could push back the timing of its own rate hike," Batstone-Carr said.

 The minutes sent sterling to a two-week high, hitting British listed stocks with international exposure and exporters.

-Worries over China's growth persisted after manufacturers there cut prices at the fastest rate in six years, according to its August producer price index figures, stoking deflation fears and expectations of further stimulus.
+Worries over China's growth persisted after Chinese manufacturers cut prices at the fastest rate in six years, according to its August producer price index figures, stoking deflation fears and the expectation of further stimulus measures.

 Positive corporate results also gave a boost to Dixons Carphone.
-The electrical goods and mobile phone retailer was up 1.8 percent after posting a consensus-beating 8 percent rise in first quarter underlying sales, led by a strong showing in its home market Britain.
-(Additional reporting by Alistair Smout; Editing by Catherine Evans)
+The European electrical goods and mobile phone retailer was up 1.8 percent after posting a consensus-beating 8 percent rise in first quarter underlying sales, led by a strong showing in its home market Britain.

+Equipment rental company Ashtead Group rose 2.6 percent after posting an increase in revenues of more than a quarter, shrugging off the woes afflicting many of its peers.

+Satellite communications company Inmarsat was up 1.5 percent after announcing its participation with Rolls-Royce on an autonomous ship project.

 * Shares rise 9.4 pct in extended trading (Adds detail from call, forecast, analyst comment; updates shares)